Family and whānau

 Separating from your spouse or partner

-You don't have to do anything official when you separate from your partner, but a separation agreement or separation order can help to keep things clear.
+You do not have to do anything official when you separate from your partner, but a separation agreement or separation order can help to keep things clear.

 -